 Writers come in all shapes and sizes.
 Some write novels, others do technical writing, and people like me write blog posts.
 There are also poets, screenwriters, satirists, lyricists, playwrights, librettists, and speechwriters.
-The funny thing is that we all use the same types of tools.
-There are those who prefer something like typewriters over digital word processors, but it’s nice to have those tools on your mobile phone in case inspiration strikes.
+The funny thing is that we all use more or less the same tools.
+There are those who prefer something like typewriters over digital word processors, but it’s nice to have those tools on your mobile phone in case inspiration strikes and you want to write it down.
 Here are the best writing apps for Android!

 Character Story Planner 2